21 genera

 Flowers: April-May

-Distribution: Known from extreme northeastern region of Washington; Alaska to Washington, Idaho and Montana, east across northern North America to the Atlantic; also in Greenland and eastern Eurasia.
+Distribution: Occurring west of the Cascades crest in Washington in the northwest corner of the Olympic Peninsula.
+Alaska to Washington, Idaho and Montana, east across northern North America to the Atlantic; disjunct in Clackamas County, Oregon; also in Greenland and eastern Eurasia.

 Habitat: Deep woodland, often where swampy.